dan-k-k/Poker-GTO-Bot/README.md

 This project is containerized with Docker, which is the recommended way to run the application.
 It guarantees a consistent, working environment without needing to install Python, dependencies, or configure anything on your local machine.

+**Note on the AI Agent:** The default setup runs a basic **`RandomBot`** opponent for immediate playability.
+The trained GTO models (`.pt` files) are **not included** in this repository to keep it lightweight.
+If you wish to play against your own trained agent, please see the instructions at the bottom.

 ### Prerequisites
 - You must have **Docker Desktop** installed and running on your computer.